Maluscat/argon-parser/README.md

 A more advanced example with attributes and anchorization (see below):
 ```
-Check out a#!:class(anchor)+strong:class(bold)<//github.com/hallo89/argon-parser//>.
+Check out a#!:class(anchor)+strong:class(bold)//github.com/hallo89/argon-parser.
 ```
 -> `Check out <a href="https://github.com/Hallo89/argon-parser" class="anchor"><strong class="bold">github.com/Hallo89/argon-parser</strong></a>.`
 ### Attributes
 The beginning of an attribute is marked by a colon (`:`), followed by an attribute name, which is directly followed by a set of round or square brackets containing the attribute value
-- An attribute name must only consist of letters or hyphens
+- An attribute name may only consist of letters, hyphens and placeholder and flag syntax
 - When needing a round bracket as part of a value, square brackets must be used and vice versa
 - The brackets along with their value may be omitted
 ```